You must be at least 18 years old to volunteer at Tinderbox.

 We Ask for Help

-If you are unsure about something or if something feels difficult, say so!
-We help each other and find a solution together.
+If you’re unsure about something or finding a task difficult, speak up!
+We help each other and find solutions together.

 Contact Volunteer Management

-You can always contact Volunteer Management between 09:00 and 22:00 at
+Volunteer Management can always be reached between 09:00 and 22:00 on

 +45 25 94 16 13.